 This method provides excellent venting for normal operation.
 This method also provides natural draft in the event of a power failure.

-In this method a cap should also be installed on the chimney to keep out rain.
+In this method a 4 inch liner is installed the entire length of the flue.
+Whether using a rigid or flexible liner, a cap should be installed on the chimney to keep out rain.